 BERKSHIRE: So let’s start with the sunny upbeat version of Michigan’s inter-district school choice policy, or is it’s referred to here, schools of choice.
-This is a little clip from the Mackinaw Policy Center.
-You may be familiar with them.
-It looks like Mackinack, but it’s pronounced Mackinaw.
-I learned that lesson the hard way...
+This is a little clip from the Mackinac Policy Center....

 Schools of choice is a program where you can send your child to a district outside of the one in which you live.
 Um, and school districts have to choose to opt in.
 So initially, very few districts were opting in because they were concerned about students from other districts.
 This was something new.
 They didn’t, were not supportive of choice.
 But now more than 80 percent of Michigan districts are accepting students into their boundaries, which is huge.
 What we did is we looked at, okay, where are students going?
 Where do students live and where are they going to school?
 And we looked at average test scores, average graduation rates, average dropout rates, and incredibly on average, these hundred thousand students that are using schools of choice are choosing districts with higher test scores, higher graduation rates, and lower dropout rates.
 So on average Michigan parents are making academically better choices.